alexandredorc/Projet_LARM/README.md

 # Composition of the package

-> scripts : We use 3 scripts, the main one *main* and one specifically for creating messages like markers
+## scripts : We use 6 scripts.
+3 of them start a node.
+- controller.py :
+- detect.py :
+- main.py :
+- main_real.py :
+- marker.py :
+- trace.py :

+## rviz
-> rviz: contains the rviz parameterized map
+- contains the rviz parameterized map

+## launch
-> launch : contains the launch that runs our whole project
+- contains the launch that runs our whole project

 # Explanation of the code

+## challenge3_simulation.launch
+In order to start all the nodes we need for a simulation, we make a launch.
+This launch start :
+- Gazebo with the map of the challenge 1 and a scan
+- Our parametized RVIZ
+- main.py, a script for autonomous movement
+- trace.py, a script to follow the robot's path

+## challenge3_turtlebot.launch
+In order to start all the nodes we need to make the robot move and detect, we make this launch. this launch start :
+- the launch to connect the robot
+- the scan
+- the realsense camera
+- the paramatized RVIZ
+- main_real.py, a script for autonomous movement for the reality
+- trace.py, a script to follow the robot's path

 ## detection.py